cmf84/cseclab/Lab2/README.md

 Now repeat the Docker Bench scan and observe the output.

 Solving the additional warning is left to the reader as an exercise.
+See also this [summary of Docker-bench scanning](https://www.dennyzhang.com/docker_bench_security) for further reading.